 Technology & Management Team

-Kenneth Johnson, Chairman & Co-Founder
+Kenneth Johnson, Co-Founder (1922-2014)

 Ken Johnson was previously the founder and owner of GasTech Inc. from 1971 until its sale to Thermo Electron in 1992.
 He started KWJ Engineering in 1993 as a provider of specialized gas detection instruments and systems.
 Earlier he was a principal of Johnson-Williams, Inc., which was acquired by Bacharach in 1965.
-He has had full-time involvement in development, design and application of gas detection instrumentation since 1947, and Ken’s father developed the first modern combustible gas detector.
-Ken has a BSME from CalTech, an MSEE from Stanford, and is a Registered Mechanical Engineer in the State of California.
+He had full-time involvement in development, design and application of gas detection instrumentation since 1947, and Ken’s father developed the first modern combustible gas detector.
+Ken had a BSME from CalTech, an MSEE from Stanford, and was a Registered Mechanical Engineer in the State of California.
 He originated many of the concepts and features of gas detection instruments in use today, and was honored as a Fellow of ISA in 1992 for his life’s work in gas detection instrumentation.

 Dr. Joseph R. Stetter, President